 The Visual Arts program educates students in the techniques and disciplines of traditional and modern art.
-Developing personal expression, critical analysis of today's visual culture, and mastery of skills necessary for a visual arts based career are among the focuses of our art courses.
+Our art courses focus on developing personal expression, critical analysis of today's visual culture, and mastery of skills necessary for a visual arts based career.